SpaceJesusTM/solace/README.md

 # Solace
 ## What Is Solace?
-Solace is a Discord bot that that acts as an education management tool used by both students and teachers.
+Solace is a Discord bot that acts as an education management tool used by both students and teachers.
 With the increasing popularity of Discord, Solace provides a way to integrate practical features in an easy-to-use and accessible way.

 ## Invite Link